codegarden13/AI-WebAnalyzer/readme.md

 # AI-WebAnalyzer

-*First KI tool, started oct-2025.* 😎
+*First KI tool for webdev, started oct-2025.* 😎

-👉 A practical dev tool for analyzing, visualizing, and optimizing CSS architectures.
+👉  Analyzing, visualizing, and optimizing CSS architectures.

 Combines static analysis (parsing, graph modeling, metrics) with an interactive D3.js visualization (and optional AI-powered insights via Ollama) and makes large or legacy CSS codebases more understandable, analyzable, and refactor-friendly.